7 top retirement tips: Retirement advice for every age

 3. Save money at every opportunity

-4. Go beyond the workplace with IRAs
+4. Go beyond the workplace with a Roth IRA

 6. Steer clear of emotional investing

 As investors, our emotions tend to follow market cycles.
-When markets perform well, we tend to become euphoric and pour money into stocks.
-When markets turn down, our emotions change and can cause us to pull out of the stock market just as it reaches its low and miss out on potential gains as it rises again.
-The lesson: emotions can cause us to do just the opposite of what we should do.
+When markets rise, our outlook improves, and we are inclined to invest more.
+When markets turn down, our outlook becomes more pessimistic, and we are inclined to invest less.
+Some investors may even pull out of the stock market just as it reaches its low, missing out on potential gains as it rises again.

 7. Consider insurance to help reduce your worries

-Age 50 - 64
+Age 50 - 62

-1. Add details to your dreams and goals
+1. Add details to your goals

 2. Catch up if you need to